Overview

 Low Dose Naltrexone (LDN)

 According to the Low Dose Naltrexone home page [LDN], Autism Spectrum Disorder is a neurodegenerative disease that is associated with autoimmune processes.
 LDN has been seen to benefit Autism Spectrum Disorder.
-[LDN] reports that all patients with Autism Spectrum Disorder who were treated by the late Dr. Bihari [Bihari2003] using LDN "have experienced a halt in progression of their illness.
+[LDN] reports that all patients with Autism Spectrum Disorder whom the late Dr. Bihari [Bihari2003] treated using LDN "have experienced a halt in progression of their illness.
 In many patients there was a marked remission in signs and symptoms of the disease."
 [McCandless2009] reports using LDN to treat over 100 Autism spectrum disorder (ASD) children.
 Please see [LDN_Tina], [LDN_Sarah] for video interviews of parents of autistic children who have benefitted from LDN.

 A review by [Elchaar2006 🕮 ] reports "Naltrexone has been used most commonly at doses ranging from 0.5 to 2mg/Kg/day and found to be predominantly effective in decreasing self-injurious behavior.
 Naltrexone may also attenuate hyperactivity, agitation, irritability, temper tantrums, social withdrawal, and stereotyped behaviors.
 Patients may also exhibit improved attention and eye contact."